rpm-software-management/dnf/doc/command_ref.rst

 .. _history_redo_command-label:

-``dnf history redo <transaction-spec>``
+``dnf history redo <transaction-spec>|<package-name-spec>``
     Repeat the specified transaction.
+Uses the last transaction (with highest ID) if more than one transactions for giver <package-name-spec> is found.
 If it is not possible to redo any operation due to the current state of RPMDB, do not redo any operation.

-``dnf history rollback <transaction-spec>``
+``dnf history rollback <transaction-spec>|<package-name-spec>``
     Undo all transactions performed after the specified transaction.
+Uses the last transaction (with highest ID) if more than one transactions for giver <package-name-spec> is found.
     If it is not possible to undo any transaction due to the current state of RPMDB, do not undo any transaction.

-``dnf history undo <transaction-spec>``
+``dnf history undo <transaction-spec>|<package-name-spec>``
     Perform the opposite operation to all operations performed in the specified transaction.
+    Uses the last transaction (with highest ID) if more than one transactions for giver
-If it is not possible to undo any operation due to the current state of RPMDB, do not undo any operation.
+    <package-name-spec> is found.
+If it is not possible to undo any operation due to
+    the current state of RPMDB, do not undo any operation.

 ``dnf history userinstalled``